Which is the Best Network Device – Hub or Switch or Router?

 Hub vs. Switch vs. Routers – Differences Discussed

 As mentioned, hubs, routers and switches function differently, and can be used as individual devices in a network.
 Sometimes, two or more of these are combined into a single device.
-This section offers a clear comparison of hub vs switch, switch vs router, and hub vs router based on various parameters.
+This section offers a clear comparison of hub vs switch, Ethernet switch vs router, and hub vs router based on various parameters.

 Ethernet Switch Vs Hub